 EPA assessment area

-Historical land uses in the Unley assessment area are believed to be refrigeration manufacturing, furniture manufacturing, cabinet making, boot making and a drapery.
+Historical land uses in the Unley assessment area are believed to be refrigeration and furniture manufacturing, cabinet making, boot making, and a drapery.

 It has long been understood that volatile chemicals can be transported in groundwater.
 More recently it has been discovered that they can also be found in the air spaces between soil particles as vapour.

 Previous work has confirmed that groundwater contamination does not exist and residents who were previously advised not to use their groundwater may now do so.

 Further sampling of the vapour coming off the groundwater will be undertaken as a precautionary measure to ensure the potential for it to enter indoor air is clearly understood in one small area.
 The previous vapour assessments were completed using temporary samplers, and this third stage of work will be using permanent bores (see ‘Maps’ below).

 In May 2017, the EPA undertook environmental works in an assessment area bounded by Charles Lane, Little Charles Street, Mary Street and Tyne Place in Unley.
 The EPA work was undertaken to ensure that the legacy of past industrial practices does not pose a risk to residents living there today.

 In July 2017, the EPA advised no detections of chemicals in soil vapour above criteria for residential land use were identified.
 All properties in the Unley assessment area are considered by the EPA to be safe from soil vapour intrusion.